So Jack is almost a 1 year old!

 Ideally you want bub napping for 2-3 hours in the day.
 It may not hit this length straight away but it will soon (based on a baby with independent sleep skills).

-Another change: I am tapering down on the breast feeding.
+Another change when bub hits 1 year old: I am tapering down on the breast feeding.

 Jack dropped the night feed at 6 months of age.
 I am now cutting down our day feeds.
 This time round I have found breast feeding to be very limiting as Jack didn’t take to the bottle.
 I am actually loving the fact that he is loving his solids and I can pull back on the number of feeds in the day.
 I still try the sippy cup of milk through the day, it’s fairly hit and miss but some days he happily sucks down a bit.